 Although representing a small proportion of respondents (4.9%), Aboriginal and/or Torres Strait Islander young people shared their body image experiences and concerns.
 The proportions of Aboriginal and/or Torres Islander youth experiencing body dissatisfaction and body image concerns were slightly less than non-Indigenous youth, and overall, they reported similar problematic attitudes and behaviours.
 In contrast, young people who had received a diagnosis of an eating disorder had particularly high body dissatisfaction, increased body image concern and increased life disengagement.
-Young people with autism spectrum disorder also reported high body dissatisfaction, high concern about their body image and increased life disengagement.
+Autistic young people also reported high body dissatisfaction, high concern about their body image and increased life disengagement.